 The County of El Dorado is committed to promoting the power of public service by fostering a diverse and collaborative workplace where employees are empowered, respected and valued.
 The dedicated efforts taken by the Board of Supervisors continues to promote El Dorado County as a competitive employer that is committed to recruiting and retaining qualified employees by advocating for competitive salaries and excellent benefits.
 The County of El Dorado is also supportive of providing telework opportunities for employees consistent with business needs and in accordance with Board of Supervisors Policy E-12 - Telecommuting.
-HEALTH AND HUMAN SERVICES AGANCY, COMMUNITY SERVICES DIVISION
+PUBLIC DEFENDER'S OFFICE

-For a full description of duties and responsibilities, please review the job description here .
+For a full description of duties and responsibilities please review the job description here .
+THE IDEAL CANDIDATE:

-Human Resources will assess your application to determine if you are minimally qualified using the following minimum qualifications.
-Any combination of the required experience, education, and training that would provide the essential knowledge, skills, and abilities is qualifying.
-Cook I:
+Human Resources will assess your application to determine if you are minimally qualified using the following recommendations: Education and Experience:

-Click here to view the minimum qualifications for Cook I/II, as well as the physical, environmental, and working conditions.
+here to view the minimum Qualifications for Deputy Public Defender III, as well as the physical, environmental, and working conditions.
 SUBMIT YOUR APPLICATION

 Apply online by clicking the 'Apply' link at the top of this announcement.
 When your online application and responses to the required supplemental questions are complete, click 'Accept'.

-If you have any questions regarding this recruitment, contact Nicholas Jetton in Human Resources at email@example.com.
-RECRUITMENT PROCESS
+If you have any questions regarding this recruitment, please contact Britton Daniels in Human Resources at email@example.com RECRUITMENT PROCESS

-Based on the hiring department's needs, the selection procedures listed above may be modified.
+Based on the department's needs, the selection procedures listed above may be modified.
 All candidates will be notified of any changes in the selection procedures.
+ADDITIONAL INFORMATION

-The County of El Dorado is recruiting applicants for the Cook I/II.
-This recruitment will establish a list for the purpose of filling current and future extra help vacancies for at least three (3) months.
+The County of El Dorado is recruiting applicants for Deputy Public Defender III.
+This recruitment will establish a list for the purpose of filling current and future full-time, part-time, and extra help vacancies for at least three (3) months.

 Click here for Frequently Asked Questions.